jlschuma/DatabaseProj/README.md

 - 9. View Special Orders By Status (find one to update and set status = received)
 - 2. Update Store Merchandise (2 Dictionaries for store 1)
 Stocking: Now I'd call the customer and say..
 Your order is in.
 If they call to check on their order they'll also see it has been recieved
-Stocking:  I can also add items to the store, add new merchandise, create vendors, Review all the Inventory in the store
+ADDITIONAL COMMANDS:  I can also add items to the store, add new merchandise, create vendors, Review all the Inventory in the store

 Manager (UserId 3)
 Manager: I can use my interface to see how much i've sold, and how much I bought ** Add Date Check
 - 4. Show all Customer Bills grouped by Customer
 - 5. Show all Vendor Bills groups by Vendor
-Manager: I can also Create/Update Employees, or show all the employees for my Store
+ADDITIONAL COMMANDS: I can also Create/Update Employees, or show all the employees for my Store

 Franchise Manager (UserId 2)
 Franchise Manager: I can use my interface to see how much each store has sold, and how they bought bought ** Add Date Check
 - 4. Show all Customer Bills grouped by Customer
 - 5. Show all Vendor Bills groups by Vendor
-Franchise Manager: I can also Show all employees, Create an Employee, Show all Stores or Create a Store
+ADDITIONAL COMMANDS: I can also Show all employees, Create an Employee, Show all Stores or Create a Store